Rachael has been interested in many aspects of Japanese culture for a long time and hopes other people can learn her sense of appreciation.

-This show was really special for me because I watch sooooo much anime that it can be hard for a show to really captivate me or make me really feel something on a visceral level.
+This show was really special for me, because I watch sooooo much anime that it can be hard for a show to really captivate me, or make me really feel something on a visceral level.
 It takes a lot also to disgust or shock me, but this show is just sick enough to have done just that.
 In Gantz, a bunch of young people who were about to die, usually violently, "die" but also wake up in some apartment.
 A disembodied voice-person gives them these black suits with vaguely explained powers and a mission: kill this alien before the time runs out.
 Ok?
 They're given very little in terms of direction or supervision, so of course, chaos and panic ensue.
 But, a few of them manage to not kill each other or get killed by the alien, and end up defeating it.

 6. The Melancholy of Haruhi Suzumiya

-But, then again, this show isn't just about Haruhi.
-In fact, most of the cool things that happen in the show happen without her knowledge, because basically, Haruhi is a goddess and controls the universe, but the main characters are warned not to let her know that.
+But this show isn't just about Haruhi.
+In fact, most of the cool things that happen in the show happen without her knowledge.
+Haruhi is a goddess and controls the universe, but the main characters are warned not to let her know that.
 So when she wishes to see aliens, ESPers (people with psychic powers) and time travelers, they appear in the world.
 The frustrating thing is that she cannot know about them.
 But, this gives Haruhi the joy of discovery.

 5. Cowboy Bebop

-A true anime classic, Cowboy Bebop combines the zaniness of a show like Space Dandy or FLCL with an amazing tear-jerker dramatic side added as well.
-It's not often that a show can be good at action, romance, sci-fi, adventure, crime drama, and comedy all at once, but this show is a are gem for doing just that.
-It's not as mopey as Ghost in the Shell, but through the character of Faye Valentine, covers similar topics and themes.
+A true anime classic, Cowboy Bebop combines the zaniness of a show like Space Dandy or FLCL with an amazing tear-jerker dramatic side as well.
+It's not often that a show can be good at action, romance, sci-fi, adventure, crime drama, and comedy all at once, but this show is a rare gem for doing just that.
+It's not as mopey as Ghost in the Shell, but through the character of Faye Valentine, it covers similar topics and themes.
 It's not all silly or all serious, but it can pull off basically any mood well.
-I think it shows hints here and there of inspiration from the coolest things in Hollywood's glamorous past, but it's also quite contemporary.
+It shows hints here and there of inspiration from the coolest things in Hollywood's glamorous past, but it's also quite contemporary.
 It has characters that are likeable and memorable.
 Cowboy Bebop is just pure enjoyment, and I can't say quite enough about how I think people should watch it.

 Ghost in the Shell is a story that explores what it means to be human in a world of ever-increasing human-machine hybridization.
-In this future, people have all sorts of cybernetic enhancements and implants and mechanical parts, with only a few people remaining fully natural.
+In this future, people have all sorts of cybernetic enhancements, implants, and mechanical parts, with only a few people remaining fully natural.
 This calls into question whether self-aware computer programs and human-looking and human-thinking robots should be given the same legal rights as natural-born humans.
 Main characters are thrust into constant self-doubt over whether they themselves deserve human rights when they're not really very human anymore.
 Criminals try to exploit this self-doubt and confusion caused by the technologies to their own advantage.
-Overall, I like Ghost in the Shell for being a bit more focused on philosophy than other anime series.
+I like Ghost in the Shell for focusing more on philosophy than other anime series.
 Sometimes, the philosophizing slows the plot down, but most of the time, the show is still pure action, and the philosophical debates are often settled by the often amazing courses of the show's events.
 It's important, I think, to watch this show, because as a society we're putting so much value on, and faith in, new technology, without fully considering the philosophical implications that might arise.